aarya095/Contact-Manager/docs/README.md

 # 🗂️ Contact Manager API

-An Contact Manager API built in Python using FastAPI, designed for simple and efficient CRUD operations.
+A Contact Manager API built in Python using FastAPI.

 ## 🚧 Project Status: In Progress